ice-forge/ai-chatbot/README.md

 # AI Chatbot

 ## Overview
 This AI chatbot project allows you to quickly deploy your AI models through modular systems.
-Features include conversation logging, memory retention, file attachments, and a login system using local storage for secure authentication and data management.
+Features include conversation logging, memory retention, file attachments, tool functions, and a login system using local storage for secure authentication and data management.
 The application is built with Flask and is easy to configure allowing quick customization of any part of the system.

 ## Features
 - **Login System**: Secure user authentication with local storage for lightweight account management.
 It is configured with an SMTP server allowing for email authentication and password resetting.
 - **Conversation Logging**: Saves chat history for easy reference.
 - **Memory Retention**: Stores user-specific details (e.g., name, preferences) to enhance responses.
 Memories are either stored locally to a conversation or can be accessed throughout the application based on their value.
 - **File Attachments**: Enables file sharing directly in chat for collaboration.
+- **Tool Functions**: Allows the AI to have tool functionalities such as graphing with desmos or searching online for real-time information (via Gemini 2.0).

 ## Model Setup
 To add models, configure them in `models.json` for dropdown selection in the application and use `models.py` to manage the logic for accessing the model via their endpoint.
 Examples are left inside of those scripts for further instructions.